marckoxx/marckoxx.github.io/README.md

 - [Social Fixer for Facebook](https://chrome.google.com/webstore/detail/social-fixer-for-facebook/ifmhoabcaeehkljcfclfiieohkohdgbb) / [firefox](https://addons.mozilla.org/en-US/firefox/addon/socialfixer/) - Lets you filter your news feed, hide things you don't want to see, and customize your FB experience.

-- [Multiple Tools for Facebook](https://chrome.google.com/webstore/detail/multiple-tools-for-facebo/eojdckfcadamkapabechhbnkleligand) - A collection of automation tools.
+- [L.O.C.
+(Formerly Multiple Tools for Facebook)](https://chrome.google.com/webstore/detail/loc/eojdckfcadamkapabechhbnkleligand) - A collection of automation tools for Facebook.

 - [Save Page WE](https://chrome.google.com/webstore/detail/save-page-we/dhhpefjklgkmgeafimnjhojgjamoafof) / [firefox](https://addons.mozilla.org/en-US/firefox/addon/save-page-we/) - Save a complete web page (as curently displayed) as a single HTML file that can be opened in any browser.